 Beach bum.
 Salvage consultant.
 Recoverer of misplaced goods.
 Ladies' man.
 Mender of broken hearts.
 Environmentalist.
 Crank.
 Amateur sex therapist.
 Former college football star.
 Decorated soldier.
 Connaiseur of gin.
 Man's man, and ladies' man.
 Cynical knight errant.

-Colourful TRAVIS MCGEE is taking his retirement on the installment plan, working when he needs to.
-He lives on his "yacht," The Busted Flush, a 52-foot barge type houseboat with twin diesels, at the Fort Lauderdale marina and lives the good life, all financed by his job as a "salvage consultant."
+Colourful TRAVIS McGEE is taking his retirement on the installment plan, working when he needs to, and pretty much living life the way he damn well pleases.
+He lives on his "yacht," The Busted Flush, a 52-foot barge type houseboat with twin diesels, at the Fort Lauderdale marina, drives a bastardized 1936 Rolls-Royce he's converted into a pickup truck and painted a gawd-awful blue, eats and drinks well, and lives the good life, all financed by his job as a "salvage consultant."

 What he actually does is recover missing or stolen goods for half their value, operating in the gray area between black and white, ocassionally accompanied by his best friend and next boat neighbor Meyer, a respected economist.